-In traditional cellular networks, a device connected to the network will have a fixed data offloading point in the network, through which all data to and from the device has to pass.
-With connected vehicles, the movement may require frequent changes of the data offloading points and the serving MSP Servers.
+In traditional cellular networks, a device connected to the network will have a fixed data offloading point in the network, through which all data to and from the device must pass.
+With connected vehicles, the movement may require frequent changes of the data offloading points and the serving mobility service instances.

-The AECC System architecture envisages the use of distributed computing facilities.
-To use these facilities in an efficient and effective manner, cellular networks must also be able to change the selected data offloading point for a Vehicle System as it moves, to provide an optimal communications path between the Vehicle System and MSP Edge Servers.
-Furthermore, to optimize utilization of the cellular network's edge infrastructure, only traffic designated to MSP Edge Servers should be offloaded at such edge data offloading points, while communication intended for other destinations, such as the MSP Center Server, should use more appropriate data offloading points, if available.
+The AECC system architecture envisages the use of distributed computing facilities.
+To use these facilities in an efficient and effective manner, cellular networks must also be able to change the selected data offloading point for a vehicle system as it moves, to provide an optimal communications path between the vehicle system and MSP edge servers.
+Furthermore, to optimize utilization of the cellular network's edge infrastructure, only traffic designated to MSP edge servers should be offloaded at such edge data offloading points, while communication intended for other destinations, such as the MSP center server, should use more appropriate data offloading points, if available.

-By using Edge Data Offloading, cellular network operators will be able to take data communications traffic off the cellular network sooner, relieving potential congestion.
-In addition, Edge Data Offloading is key to being able to direct data communications to local application instances, rather than to centralized instances.
+By using edge data offloading, cellular network operators will be able to take data communications traffic off the cellular network sooner, relieving potential congestion.
+In addition, edge data offloading is key to being able to direct data communications to local application instances, rather than to centralized instances.

-In order to alleviate the impact of high-volume data transfers on cellular networks as identified in the AECC white paper [7], the Cellular Network (both EPS and 5GS), shall support data offloading to the designated MSP Edge Servers, as shown in Figure 8.
-The MSP Edge Servers are connected to the MSP Center Server via the Enterprise Network as defined in the AECC distributed computing architecture reference model (Section 4.2.1).
-In a Cellular Network, all traffic must enter and leave the network at specific data offloading points.
-According to the deployment of MSP Edge Server instances, these data offloading points shall be placed at appropriate locations in the Cellular Network to meet the service requirements on latency and capacity.
+In order to alleviate the impact of high-volume data transfers on cellular networks as identified in the AECC white paper [7], the cellular network (both EPS and 5GS), shall support data offloading to the designated MSP edge servers, as shown in Figure 8.
+The MSP edge servers are connected to the MSP center server via the enterprise network.
+In a cellular network, all traffic must enter and leave the network at specific data offloading points.
+According to the deployment of MSP edge server instances, these data offloading points shall be placed at appropriate locations in the cellular network to meet the service requirements on latency and capacity.

-Note 1: the traffic flows of different services may selectively offload to different MSP Edge Servers to meet the various requirements of service use cases.
+Note 1: the traffic flows of different services may selectively offload to different MSP edge servers to meet the various requirements of service use cases.

-Note 2: the case of data offloading when using different Access Networks, such as WLANs, is discussed in Section 3.4, Access Network Selection.
+Note 2: the case of data offloading when using different access networks, such as WLANs, is discussed in Section 3.4, Access Network Selection.

 Figure 8.
-Connectivity between the Vehicle System and MSP Servers can be provided over a Cellular Network, in which case appropriate data offloading points must be selected in the Cellular Network.
+Connectivity between the vehicle system and mobility service instances can be provided over a cellular network, in which case appropriate data offloading points must be selected in the cellular network.